 However, the same God who delivered me from depression and some of my previous fears can deliver me from my current ones.
 One current fear I did not realize was so prevalent, yet incognito, in my life is the Fear of Man.
 We often don’t hear about this fear unless we are sitting in bible study or reading His Word about all the times God talks about this debilitating, ensnaring fear.

 Fear of Man says I care more about what man think than what God thinks.
 Fear of Man says I am afraid of rejection, hurt, heartbreak, shame, disappointment, and being opposed and disapproved.
 Fear of Man says my reputation matters more than God’s glory and His Word.
-Fear of Man can cost you your destiny, can hinder your rest and ability to make sound decisions, or even cause you to be untruthful to yourself, God and others.
+Fear of Man can cost you your destiny, can hinder your ability to make sound decisions, or even cause you to be untruthful to yourself, God and others.
 Fear of Man can destroy your self-esteem and your confidence.
 It will also weaken your impact with others.

 So with that said, do you too have the Fear of Man?